SunojJose/CTA_Project/README.md

 To execute:

-  If an IDE is used navigate to the Main and run as a java applicaton If from commandline do the following:
+  If an IDE is used navigate to the Main and run as a java applicaton.
+  If from commandline do the following:

     To compile the application:  Navigate to src folder from command line; then type and enter the following- javac ie/gmit/dip/*.java